GnomeModder/ChefMod/RELEASE/README.md

 `2.1.0`

-*Trying to bring CHEF more in line with the rest of the cast.*
+*Trying to bring CHEF more in line with the rest of the cast.
+Send feedback about how these changes feel, it will really help!*

+- Now uses an external language file.
+Contact me if you want to do a translation!

+- Boosted Cleave
+	- Reduced damage from 16x150% -> 16x120%
+	- Now rolls crits once for all cleavers, rather than rolling for each individual cleaver.

+	*Being able to deal 4800% damage in a single use was a bit excessive.
+New total damage is 3840%, greater than skills with a similar cooldown like Captain's Orbital Probes, but less reliable due to needing to be at close range and needing to hit twice with the boomerangs.*

 - Boosted Sear
 	- Reduced fireball damage from 260% -> 240%